vintagemind/vintagemind/README.md

 ### Hi there 👋!!
 I didn't see you!

-- 🌏 I live in Melbourne, Australia
+- 🌏 I live in Australia

 - 😄 Pronouns: She/ Her 👩🏻‍💻